kubecost/docs/troubleshoot-install.md

 Handling connection for 9090
 ```

-To troubleshoot further check the status of pods in the target namespace:
+To troubleshoot further check the status of pods in the kubecost namespace:

 ```
 kubectl get pods -n kubecost`